Pre-Conference: March 13–14, 2025Main Conference: March 15–17, 2025Boston, Massachusetts

 Additional Information

-ISSTD presents a Best Poster Award on Monday morning following the morning plenary.
-The winner of this award will receive a complimentary registration to the 2025 Annual Conference in Boston, MA!
+ISSTD presents a Best Poster Award on Sunday following the closing plenary.
+The winner of this award will receive a complimentary registration to the 2026 Annual Conference!

 Bulletin Boards and push pins will be provided for displaying posters.
-Check in at the registration desk on Friday evening further instructions.
-Posters must be on display by the end of the first Plenary Presentation on Saturday morning.
+Check in at the registration desk on Friday afternoon further instructions.
+Posters must be on display by the end 5:00pm on Friday.

-In addition to the physical poster, all poster presenters must upload a digital copy of their poster to the e-Poster Gallery which is displayed on the conference website and app for all attendees to view (in-person and virtual).
+In addition to the physical poster, all poster presenters must upload a digital copy of their poster to the e-Poster Gallery which is displayed on the conference website and app for all attendees to view.
 Instructors for uploading this copy will be sent in late December or early January.
 Posters must be uploaded at least 10 days before the first day of the conference.

 ISSTD Annual Conference